-If you plan to leave your super to your adult children when you die, your death benefit may be hit with tax, even though you would have received that benefit tax-free (if aged 60 or over) while you were alive.
+If you plan to leave your super to your adult children when you die, your superannuation death benefit may be hit with benefits tax, even though you would have received that benefit tax-free (if aged 60 or over) while you were alive.

 A superannuation death benefit may consist of a

-- Tax-free component.This component is always tax-free, even when paid to a non-dependant under the tax laws.
+- Tax-free component.This component is always tax-free, even when paid to a ‘non-dependant under the tax laws’.

 - Taxable component.
-This component is subject to tax when paid to a non-dependant.
+This component is subject to tax when paid to a ‘non-dependant under the tax laws’.
 The taxable component can include: